-Since your business relies on a steady cash flow to restock inventory and pay employees, clients taking their time paying invoices could mean the difference between staying in business or having to make capital contributions to keep the lights on.
-Invoice factoring can help you bridge the gap between unpaid invoices and keeping your business finances in check.
+When your business relies on steady cash flow to restock inventory and pay employees, clients taking their time paying invoices could mean the difference between staying in business or having to rely on credit or loans to keep the lights on.
+The best factoring companies can help you bridge the gap between unpaid invoices and keeping your business finances in check.

 - Triumph Business Capital

 - Factor Funding Co.

 Triumph Business Capital, with the great domain invoicefactoring.com, specializes in transportation factoring, the industry that most often relies on invoice factoring to keep their vehicles fueled and maintained and their drivers safe and healthy on the road.

 Triumph offers extra incentives to its transportation customers, including a fuel card program, insurance programs and equipment financing.